Perturbation graphs, invariant prediction and causal relations in psychology: Conditional correlation, perturbation graph and invariance

-We denote the correlation obtained from pooled contexts by $\rho_{ts\mid \mid \{C_{1},\ldots,C_{k}\}}$, where data has been pooled from contexts $C_{1}$ up to $C_{k}$.
-This is called the conditional correlation \citep{Rice:2005}.
-If we intervene on node $s$, then we often use $C=s$ to indicate this and adjust the conditional correlation accordingly.
-For example, for observation data $C=\emptyset$ and data with an intervention on $s$, $C=s$, the conditional correlation using pooled data from both contexts is $\rho_{ts \mid\mid \{\emptyset,s\}}$.
-A non-zero conditional correlation $\rho_{ts\mid\mid \{\emptyset,s\}}$ and a change at $t$ as a consequence of an intervention at $s$ implies that there is a directed path from $s$ to $t$ (\hyperref[cor:cond-cor-wiggle-s]{Corollary \ref*{cor:cond-cor-wiggle-s}}).
-This is precisely the evidence used in perturbation graphs to determine a connection between $s$ and $t$.
-A non-zero conditional correlation implies marginal invariant prediction and conversely. \begin{proposition} Assume the Markov assumption \ref{ass:markov} and the faithfulness assumption \ref{ass:faith} are satisfied for a DAG $G$ and distribution $\mathbb{P}$.
-Suppose the variables in graph $G$ are measured in contexts $C=\emptyset$ and $C=s$ with an intervention on $s$, and the variances of the nodes in $G$ are the same across contexts.
-Then the following are equivalent \begin{itemize} \item[(i)] $s$ is marginal invariant predictive for $t$, and \item[(ii)] the conditional correlation $\rho_{ts\mid\mid \{\emptyset,s\}}$ is $\ne 0$. \end{itemize} \end{proposition} \hyperref[prop:condcor-invpred]{Proposition \ref*{prop:condcor-invpred}} unites the frameworks of invariant prediction by \citet{Peters:2015} and of perturbation graphs \citep{Rice:2005,Klamt:2010}.
-The framework of invariance is to a large extent based on the classical principles of causal inference introduced by, amongst others, \citet{Spirtes:1993} and \citet{Pearl:1992} and \citet{Dawid79}.
+\begin{proposition} Assume the Markov assumption \ref{ass:markov} and the faithfulness assumption \ref{ass:faith} for a DAG $\mathcal{G}$ and distribution $\mathbb{P}$.
+Suppose the variables in graph $\mathcal{G}$ are measured in contexts $C=\emptyset$ and $C=s$ of equal probability with an intervention on $s$, and the variances of the nodes in $\mathcal{G}$ are the same across contexts.
+Then the following are equivalent \begin{itemize} \item[(i)] $s$ is marginal invariant predictive for $t$, and \item[(ii)] the correlations without and with intervention are equal, i.e., $\rho_{ts\mid\mid \emptyset}=\rho_{ts\mid\mid s}$. \end{itemize} As a consequence, if $\rho_{ts\mid\mid \emptyset}=\rho_{ts\mid\mid s}$, then this also equals $\rho_{ts\mid\mid \{\emptyset,s\}}$ \end{proposition} \hyperref[prop:condcor-invpred]{Proposition \ref*{prop:condcor-invpred}} makes precise that using the conditional correlation requires the assumptiopn of invariance (\ref{eq:marginal-invariance}), and unites the frameworks of invariant causal prediction by \citet{Peters:2015} and the framework of perturbation graphs \citep{Rice:2005,Klamt:2010}.

-The conditional correlation was introduced by \citet{Rice:2005}, but see also \citet{Pinna:2013}.
-Denote by $I_{\{\emptyset,s\}}$ the set of observations associated with the observation and intervention data where node $s$ was intervened on.
-The sample estimate of the conditional correlation is
+Denote by $I_{\{\emptyset,s\}}$ the index set of observations associated with an equal number of data points for the observational and interventional contexts, where node $s$ was intervened on.
+The sample estimate of the conditional correlation is then \citep{Rice:2005}

-In empirical work, the conditional correlation is computed for several different interventions \citep[see, e.g.,][]{Pinna:2010}, resulting in a set of directed paths called a perturbation graph \citep{Pinna:2013}.
+In empirical work, the conditional correlation is computed for several different interventions.
+Each time there is a large conditional correlation between $s$ and $t$, the edge $s\to t$ is drawn, resulting in a set of directed paths called a perturbation graph \citep[see, e.g.,][]{Pinna:2010,Pinna:2013}.